leptos-rs/leptos/docs/book/src/14_create_effect.md

 Believe it or not, we’ve made it this far without having mentioned half of the reactive system: effects.

-Leptos is built on a fine-grained reactive system, which means that individual reactive values (“signals,” sometimes known as observables) trigger the code that reacts to them (“effects,” sometimes known as observers) to re-run.
+Leptos is built on a fine-grained reactive system, which means that individual reactive values (“signals,” sometimes known as observables) trigger rerunning the code that reacts to them (“effects,” sometimes known as observers).
 These two halves of the reactive system are inter-dependent.
 Without effects, signals can change within the reactive system but never be observed in a way that interacts with the outside world.
 Without signals, effects run once but never again, as there’s no observable value to subscribe to.

 [`create_effect`](https://docs.rs/leptos_reactive/latest/leptos_reactive/fn.create_effect.html) takes a function as its argument.
 It immediately runs the function.
 If you access any reactive signal inside that function, it registers the fact that the effect depends on that signal with the reactive runtime.
 Whenever one of the signals that the effect depends on changes, the effect runs again.